 Most visitors to the U.S. are required to apply for visas from their home countries, before arriving in the United States.
 If you haven't yet identified the type of visa you might qualify for, see Nonimmigrant (Temporary) Visas: Who Qualifies?.

 You must usually do all or part of the visa application process in the country where you live.
-U.S. embassies and consulates outside your home country will normally refuse to accept your application -- unless you can show a compelling reason why you are unable to apply at home.
-If, for example, the U.S. has no diplomatic relationship with the government of your homeland, another country's U.S. consulate may take your application.
+U.S. embassies and consulates outside your home country will normally refuse to accept your application—unless you can show a compelling reason why you are unable to apply at home.
+If, for example, the U.S. has no diplomatic relationship with the government of your homeland, another country's U.S. consulate might accept your application.
 Check with the embassy or consulate where you want to apply.

-In virtually all cases of applying for a visa, you will also need to supply:
+In virtually all cases of applying for a visa, you will need to supply:

 Even if you submit your application by mail, you will later probably have to go to the U.S. embassy or consulate for a personal interview.
-(For security reasons, the U.S. government is requiring more personal interviews than ever before.)
+(For security reasons, the U.S. government requires personal interviews in most cases.)
 Contact the U.S. embassy or consulate in your country to learn its requirements.

 For more help on applying for a visa, consult U.S. Immigration Made Easy, by Ilona Bray (Nolo), or an experienced immigration attorney in your area.
-For help locating an attorney who is right for your needs, see Nolo's Lawyer Directory.